zio/zio/docs/reference/core/runtime.md

 }
 ```

 What do we expect to see as the output?
-We have a `Runtime.removeDefaultLoggers` which removes the default logger from the runtime.
+We have `Runtime.removeDefaultLoggers` which removes the default logger from the runtime.
 So we expect to see log messages only from the simple logger.
 But that is not the case.
 We have an effectful configuration layer that is evaluated after the top-level runtime is initialized.
 So we can see the log message related to the initialization of `effectfulConfiguration` layer from the default logger:

 ```scala
 timestamp=2022-09-01T08:07:47.870219Z level=INFO thread=#zio-fiber-6 message="Started effectful workflow to customize runtime configuration" location=<empty>.MainApp.effectfulConfiguration file=ZIOApp.scala line=8